Feria de Pedro Romero

 Ronda celebrates its fair and festival in honour of Pedro Romero, the only fair in the world dedicated to a bullfighter, in September each year (9th-11th September 2016).
 “Rondeños” (locals of Ronda) and visitors alike can enjoy a whole week of fun and festivities.
 There are celebrations in the main town centre nearest to the bullring during the day.
 The main attraction being the “Corrida Goyesca”, a bullfight with the “toreros” wearing a traditional Goyesca style costumes based on the Spanish artist Goya.
 The first bullfight of this style was celebrated in 1954, on the 200th anniversary of the birth of the famous bullfighter from Ronda, Pedro Romero.
 There is also the large fairground on the outskirts of the town.
 Bullfighting is not the only thing to see, ladies dressed in traditional gypsy flamenco dresses and the beautiful horse and carriage parade on Sunday is unquestionably worth seeing.

-A date not to be missed in Ronda, 'Ronda Romantica', 20th, 21st, 22nd May 2016.
+A date not to be missed in Ronda, 'Ronda Romantica', 25th to 28th May 2017.
 The whole town centre comes alive with the Recreation of the Romantic Era.
 A genuine encounter with the legendary past of this land and its identity.
 There are parades, battles, markets and parties galore as everyone is dressed up as old age travelers, horsemen and Bandits of the Serrania de Ronda.
 For the old and the young it’s a great Festival in Ronda.

 Explore the area on two wheels!